 Top 10 Reasons Homes Don’t Sell and How to Avoid Those Mistakes

-As the residential real estate market begins to shift more towards a buyer’s market than a seller’s market, more and more homes for sale are coming off the market unsold.
+The residential real estate market will eventually begin to shift more towards a buyer’s market than a seller’s market; more and more homes for sale will be coming off the market unsold.

 When a property is listed for sale and doesn't sell during the listing contract, it is known as an expired listing.

 So how exactly is a buyer’s market or seller’s market determined?

 Without getting into too many details, a buyer's market has more than six months of inventory based on closed sales.

 A seller's market is also known as having less than three months of inventory based on closed sales, and a neutral (or balanced) market is defined as three to six months of inventory based on closed sales.

 The bottom line is that it will get harder for sellers to sell their homes.
 Here are the top ten reasons why homes don’t sell and also what to do to get your home sold.

 According to a 2015 Microsoft study, the average attention span for a person is eight seconds (one second less than a goldfish).
 Each year it gets shorter and shorter.

 Most real estate apps and websites are set up to show only the first photo of a home.
 To get to the next one, you need to click on the next one and so on.